HHSAPCompSci2020/capstone-project-cykura/doc/README - Cykura.txt

       * HP: 100
    * Boss
       * Uses all abilities
-      * HP: 175
+      * HP: 200
 * The hero should be able to move correctly and use abilities.
 After defeating minibosses the hero should be able to easily navigate between powers and use them properly.
 The player should also be able to regain health through the collection of hearts throughout the level by doing some parkour.
+   * Punch should cause 30 hp damage to enemies
    * The hero should have five hearts to start
    * The amount of hearts the player currently has will be listed in the top left corner of the screen
-   * If the hero loses all their health, they will go back to their checkpoint (last defeated enemy) with three hearts
+   * If the hero loses all their health, they will go back to their latest checkpoint with three hearts
 * The singular level should have some artwork and the hero and enemies should be able to interact with the world properly.
    * The world should include platforms
    * The world should include holes in the ground